Individualized Dynamic Mediation Analysis Using Latent Factor Models: Simulation

 \section{Simulation}

 In the simulation, we evaluate three candidate mediation analysis methods.
-The first two are the method proposed in \cite{zhang2016estimating} implemented with ``MCP'' and ``SCAD'' penalties respectively.
-Additionally, we consider the debiased-lasso based method proposed in \cite{perera2022hima2}.
-We also compare the performance of the subgroup-based heterogeneous mediation method proposed by \cite{xue2022heterogeneous}.
+The first two are the methods proposed in \cite{zhang2016estimating} implemented with ``MCP'' (HIMA-MCP) and ``SCAD'' (HIMA-SCAD) penalties respectively.
+Additionally, we consider the debiased-lasso method (HIMA2) proposed in \cite{perera2022hima2}.
+We also compare the performance of the subgroup-based mediation method (gHIMA) proposed by \cite{xue2022heterogeneous}.
 Since these methods are not designed for longitudinal data, we fit each model using the data at each time point separately.

 For each method, we use $\sqrt{\|\hat{\mathcal{A}}\odot\hat{\mathcal{B}}-{\mathcal{A}}\odot{\mathcal{B}}\|_F^2/(nTp)}$ to evaluate the root mean square error (RMSE).
 To evaluate the dynamic patterns captured by each estimator, we first define a soft trend operator $\mathbf{T}$ for a sequence $\boldsymbol{h}\in\mathbb{R}^{T}$ as $\mathbf{T}({\boldsymbol{h}})=\boldsymbol{d}\in\mathbb{R}^{T-1},$ where $d_{j}={I}(h_{j+1}-h_{j}>c) + (-1){I}(h_{j+1}-h_{j}< -c)$ $(j=1,\ldots,T-1)$ and some threshold $c$.
 The operator $\boldsymbol{T}$ transforms a continuous sequence to its corresponding trend vector.
 Here we choose $c$ as $0.1$ instead of $0$ to allow for slight disturbances over time.
 Let $\hat{\boldsymbol{\gamma}}_{i\cdot k}$ =$(\hat{{\alpha}}_{i1k}\hat{{\beta}}_{i1k},\ldots,\hat{{\alpha}}_{iTk}\hat{{\beta}}_{iTk})^{\top}$ be the coefficient estimators for the $i$th individual on the $k$th mediator.
 Define the true parameters ${\boldsymbol{\gamma}}_{i\cdot k}$ in the same way.
 Then we define the matching error (ME) for each estimator as $ \operatorname{ME}=\sqrt{{\sum_{i=1}^{n}\sum_{k=1}^{p}\|\mathbf{T}(\hat{\boldsymbol{\gamma}}_{i\cdot k})-\mathbf{T}({\boldsymbol{\gamma}}_{i\cdot k})\|^2}/{(np(T-1)})} $.
 Let ${\gamma}_{itk}={\alpha}_{i t k} {\beta}_{i t k}$ and $\hat{\gamma}_{itk}=\hat{\alpha}_{i t k} \hat{\beta}_{i t k}$.
 To evaluate selection accuracy on the individual level, we use the false negative ratio and false positive ratio over all parameters as follows \begin{footnotesize}